GameMakerDiscord/ExternalLibraryExample/src/windows/codeblocks/README.md

-# Code::Blocks project to compile a DLL for Game Maker Studio 2
+# Code::Blocks project for a DLL for Game Maker Studio 2

   * [Installation](#installation)
   * [Editing the project](#editing-the-project)